lih/WiQEE-pages/mu-combinator.md

 In order for two things to be considered the same, they must at least belong to the same family.
 In this case, it means that $true$ and
 $false$ must have the same type.

-By convention, we like to call the type of "true or false" the
+By convention, we'll call the type of "true or false" the $Boolean$ type, in honor of George Boole.
-$Boolean$ type, in honor of George Boole, who was one of the first logicians to start considering truth and falsity as concrete values rather than abstract concepts.

 Given a Boolean $b$, we would like to be able to return different values from a function, depending on whether $b$ is true or